bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 If a store has automatic tax enabled, BigCommerce does not compute sales tax on orders created via the API.

 ### Avalara
-When the store is subscribed to Avalara Premium, a value of API Tax Override is written to the Order Tax object’s name field.
+When the store subscribes to Avalara Premium, the Order Tax object’s name field receives the API Tax Override value.

 Abbreviated state names in shipping and billing addresses will prevent tax documents from being submitted to Avalara.
 To ensure successful Avalara tax-document submission, spell state names out in full.
 For example, supplying CA as a state name leads to no tax-document submission.
 Supplying California as a state name leads to a successful submission.

 POST or PUT orders on stores with Avalara Premium cause tax documents to be submitted.
 If a store has subscribed to Avalara Premium, BigCommerce automatically submits tax documents to Avalara when the order achieves a paid status.
 See Order Status below for a list of paid statuses.

-You can create overrides for calculated values such as product prices, subtotal and totals by sending a fixed value in the request.
-If values are not supplied for these properties, they will be automatically calculated based on the preset store values and tax rules.
+You can create overrides for calculated values such as product prices, subtotals, and totals by sending a fixed value in the request.
+If you do not supply values for these properties, they will be automatically calculated based on the preset store values and tax rules.

 | Existing Status | Status Passed | Resultant Status | Avalara Tax Document Submission |
 | - | - | - | - |